radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 A label node is a container object whose default attribute is a text label.
 The name of the label is defined during the creation and can be updated on the Properties tab.
 Other attributes can be defined for labels on the Properties tab > Virtual Attributes section.

 Use labels when you want to separate different types of information for display.
-In this respect, a label acts as an ad hoc way to aggregate objects from the same schema.
-However, when combined with links, you can aggregate objects coming from different schemas as well.
+In this respect, a label acts as an ad hoc way to aggregate objects from the same schema or different data source schemas.
+When combined with links, you can aggregate objects coming from existing identity views as well.

 When a label is used as an intermediate link between two objects, it acts as a “pass-through” for the underlying relationship.
 The label does not affect the value of the keys that are propagated from the parent to the descendant.
 The objects are still linked by the same relationships.